Skip to main content

 Inoculation Science

-This website from the Cambridge Social Decision-Making Lab. provides games, videos and research explaining inoculation theory and how it helps build resistance against manipulation.
+This website from the Cambridge Social Decision-Making Lab brings together research and resources on inoculation theory applied to misinformation.
+It provides 3 games, explanatory videos and research explaining inoculation theory and how it helps build resistance against manipulation.
+Please click on the link below to access the content: Inoculation Science – Home

-MediaWise Youtube channel
+MediaWise Youtube Channel

 Skillify – understand your level of digital skills